0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 # Introduction

+- Catchy beginning
+- Recount what is talked throughout the paper
+- Purpose of the presentation
+- Layout sections
+- Trigger warnings

 # Background

 Before analyzing how WillyRodriguezWasTaken's _wetdream_ reflects or challenges the statistical realities outlined later, it is first necessary to understand the artist behind the project and the conditions under which the album was released.
 WillyRodriguezWasTaken was not a mainstream act; their work emerged from a tight-knit network of underground DIY musicians, each with their own distinct voice and raw, unfiltered approach to songwriting.
 By examining the artist's biography and the album's unusual release history, the lyrics can be better situated within the specific cultural and personal circumstances that shaped them.
 This context becomes essential groundwork for the literature review that follows, allowing us to later assess not just what the album says about addiction, depression, and abuse, but why those themes carry the weight they do.